hatellezp/kraken_api/README.rst

 In development
 --------------

+* all missing methods
 * an api and rate counter to allow know if we are near the limit, see `rate limits`_
-* test for each method
+* tests for each method
 * correctly parsing of errors returned by Kraken

 .. _rate limits: https://docs.kraken.com/rest/#section/Rate-Limits